State RT Registries

 Cheyenne, WY 82002

 There is no grace period for general license renewal.
 Renewal applications are accepted no more than 120 days prior to expiration date.
 Applications postmarked after the application date will not be accepted by the Board.
 Radiologic technologists must show completion of 24 hours of continuing education in two years or current ARRT NMTCB or CBRPA card.
 Each contact hour should be no less than 50 minutes of instruction or presentation.
 A licensee may be exempt from CE in Wyoming if a physical disability or illness is present for at least 180 consecutive days in a calendar year.
-Further information on license renewal is available here.
+Get further information about license renewal here .